justinmahar/react-ig-embed/README.md

 The function `window.instgrm.Embeds.process()` is called (only if it exists), which is Instagram's embed processor.
 This will scan the DOM for elements with the `instagram-media` class name and perform the embed for you.

 Be mindful that the embed happens in the DOM outside of the React ecosystem, so React has no idea the contents have changed.

+Official documentation for the embed script [can be found here](https://developers.facebook.com/docs/instagram/oembed/), in the section titled "Embed JS".

 ## TypeScript